SNIPPIK/UnTitles/README.md

 #### 💡 Adaptive loop
 - It is not afraid of **event loop** and **drift**, it just takes them into account not as a problem, but as parameters!
 - The loop can work ahead from 0 to 2 ms to process objects in the loop!
-- Audio sending is built on it!
+- Works on its own calculations, not on `newTime - oldTime`, calculations of function delay, discrepancies after execution, etc.
 - Cycle accuracy `±0.05 ms` with `process.hrtime` + `performance.now`

 #### ⚙️ Internal tools